Many parents can’t help but wonder if their children are growing and developing at the right pace. Sometimes common milestones can be a helpful tool.

 A 6-year-old should:

-- Begin to read books that are right for his or her age
+- Begin to read books that are right for their age

 - Sound out or decode unfamiliar words